PhilipTimofeyev/LaunchSchool/RB120/lesson_1/oo_book/classes_and_objects_part_2/classes_and_objects_part_2.md

 puts sparky      # => #<GoodDog:0x007fe542323320>
 ```

 The `puts` method automatically calls `to_s` on it's argument, which in this case is the `sparky` object. `puts sparky` is equivelent to `puts sparky.to_s`.
-The reason we get this output is because by default, the `to_s` method returns the name of the obejct's class and an encoding of the object id.
+The reason we get this output is because by default, the `to_s` method returns the name of the object's class and an encoding of the object id.

 `puts` method calls `to_s` *for any argument that is not an array.
 For an array, it writes on seperate lines the result of calling* `to_s` *on each element of the array.*